opensovereigncloud/docs/docs/contribute/style-guide.md

 You can install `mkdocs` with the Material theme to your workstation using `pip` and render the page locally to see the result.
-Do not assume, that your document will look OK via `mkdocs`, based on its appearance in Github, Gitlab or in VSCode's preview!
+Do not assume, that your document will look OK via `mkdocs`, based on its appearance in GitHub, Gitlab, or in VS Code's preview!

 ## Document layout